7 Best Altra Running Shoes in 2024

 What makes it the best?

-Our intensive lab tests and run sessions reveal Altra’s best stability shoe—Provision 7.
+Our intensive lab tests and run sessions reveal Altra’s best stability shoe—Provision 8.
 It delivers subtle support that doesn’t interfere with our strides, yet we know it’s there when we need it.
-This trainer feels light and low, with extra features that enhance stability, such as a firm ride and the GuideRails technology.
+This trainer feels light and low, with extra features that enhance stability, such as a balanced ride and the GuideRails technology.

-We feel surefooted throughout our runs since we have maximum surface sensitivity due to Provision 7’s balanced platform and low-drop convention.
-Our lab tests confirmed our sensations, revealing the foam is 10.2% harder than average while the heel drop is 4.8 mm.
+There is a feeling of surefootedness throughout our runs since we have maximum surface sensitivity due to Provision 8’s grounded platform and low-drop convention.
+Our lab tests confirmed our sensations, revealing the 26.0/25.8 mm stack is below average while the heel drop is an almost flat 0.2 mm.

-An added stability boost is the GuideRails, which are midsole sidewalls that prevent our feet from collapsing in.
-Provision 7 adds some flexibility in terms of longitudinal movement to counter the rigidity.
-Our bend test confirms a 26.4N measurement, which feels comfortable enough for daily walks and other activities.
+An added stability boost is the GuideRails, which are tall sidewalls that prevent our feet from collapsing in.
+To counter the rigidity, Provision 8 adds some flexibility in terms of longitudinal movement.
+Our bend test confirms it needs 21.2% less force than average to flex to our desired angle.
+On foot, it feels highly comfortable for daily walks and other activities.

 Surprisingly, the shoe feels light as a mid-stability trainer.
-Compared to the 10.4 oz (296g) average of supportive shoes, Provision 7 is only 9.1 oz (259g).
-It’s even lighter than many neutral pairs.
+Compared to the 10.4 oz (296g) average of supportive shoes, Provision 8 is only 9.6 oz (273g).

 Some runners may find the cushion too firm for long runs.
 We recommend exploring other options if comfort is a priority.